 The LHCb collaboration

 From Brits to Brazilians, Americans and Poles, the LHCb is a truly international collaboration.
-About 704 scientists representing 69 different universities and laboratories (including 9 associated institutions) from 17 countries are involved in the project, with support from about 400 technicians and engineers.
+About 731 scientists representing 69 different universities and laboratories from 16 countries are involved in the project, with support from about 400 technicians and engineers (Oct.
+2015).

 To cope with such a diverse range of interests, LHCb is run along democratic lines.
 At the top of the tree sits the Collaboration Board (CB), composed of one representative from each collaborating institute plus the LHCb management team.
 The CB is responsible for electing a chairperson from members of the collaboration for a two-year term.

 Running the LHCb

 The management team consists of the Spokesperson, who is elected for 3 years, and the Deputy Spokespersons, Technical Coordinator and Resource Coordinator, who are nominated subject to approval by the CB.